 Memories of Easters Past

-Even adults enjoy treats, surprises and special goodies from time to time – and especially on days that hold fond memories such as Easter.
-Special treats can bring back cherished memories of childhood, some adulthood holidays and the special people with whom they shared the day.
+Even adults enjoy treats, surprises, and special goodies from time to time – particularly on days that hold fond memories, such as Easter.
+Special treats can bring back cherished memories of childhood, some adulthood holidays, and the special people with whom they shared the day.

-Who could forget the white patent leather Mary Jane shoes that we would wear for the day and then not again until summer, at least until after Memorial Day!
+Many will never forget the white patent leather Mary Jane shoes they would wear for the day and then not again until summer, at least until after Memorial Day!

 Senior Easter Basket Wishes